Pep Lijnders compares Liverpool rising star to Arjen Robben

-Liverpool assistant manager Pep Lijnders has spoken highly about Ben Doak ahead of the Reds’ upcoming League Cup match.
+Liverpool assistant manager Pep Lijnders has spoken highly about Anfield talent Ben Doak ahead of the Reds’ upcoming match.

 The Liverpool coach, speaking to the Reds media team, suggested that Doak’s style is similar to that of the likes of Arjen Robben.